 Several of the techniques and methods I use are

-Relationship Based Training (RBT): builds a positive relationship between dog and trainer.
+Relationship Based Training (RBT): focus on building a positive relationship between dog and human.

 RBT's basic principles include: